cltl/vu-rm-pip3/docs/usage.md

 ### Filtering options
 By default, the wrapper executes all the components listed in the configuration file.
 The pipeline can however be customized by filtering input or output layers and components:

+- excluded components (`-e`): excludes components when building the pipeline
-- input layers (`-i`): the wrapper executes all components from the ones acting on, i.e., creating or modifying the input layers;
+- input layers (`-i`): filters out components for upstream layers; the pipeline is set to start producing the specified layers
 - goal layers (`-o`): the wrapper will execute all components up to and including those that output these layers, and filter out downstream components;
-- excluded components (`-e`): (in combination with given input/output layers): excludes components acting on the given input/output layers.

 Layers and components are documented [here](https://github.com/cltl/vu-rm-pip3/blob/master/docs/newsreader.md).

+### Summary
 The pipeline wrapper arguments are summarized in the following table:

 option | description | format